Getting To Enlighten Festival

 The National Triangle is located in one of the most picturesque parts of the city.
 Consider parking in the city or along Lake Burley Griffin and walking or riding to the festival.

 Bike racks are located within the National Triangle including at each of the national institutions and also locations around the lake.
 Bikes are not permitted within the Enlighten Festival hub however can be secured at designated points near each entry point to the festival.
-Please note you will need to provide you own bike lock.
+Please note you will need to provide your own bike lock.

 During Enlighten Festival, there will be a No Ride Zone within the National Triangle.
 The No Ride Zone will be in effect from 5pm on Friday 28 February and end at midnight Monday 10 March 2025.
 This is in the interest of public safety.